Teigler/FoBOFD/README.md

 * coming soon

 ## 5. MultiselectTreeView
-MultiselectTreeView is a project of third parties.
+MultiselectTreeView is a third party a project.
 But it has not been developed further for a long time.
 Furthermore it is buggy and in my opinion not sufficiently tested.
 Therefore I integrated it directly into the codebase and not via Nuget.